pbeza/wildland-core/docs/processes/0001_Commit_message_formalization_and_enforcement.md

 * `feat` - adding new feature to the project
 * `docs` - adding documentation (readmes, mdbook, plantuml etc.)

-On merge, we **squash** commits and use one of 5 tags.
-We are not using the scope, as it's basically useless - most of our changes affect everything.
+On merge, commits must be **squashed** and one of 5 tags must be used.
+Scope in the project does not matter (i.e. COMPONENT_XYZ) - most of the changes affect multiple components.
 The summary should describe which components were changed.

 As for the long commit message: